codefresh-io/onprem-images/README.md

-# Images for Codefresh Onpremises intallations
+# Images for Codefresh Onpremises installation

+## Push images from Codefresh Enterprise and public repos to private repo
+Use Case: install in non-internet environments for private repo

 ### Prerequesites:
 setup docker and `docker login to both source and destination registries`